+49 (0) 421 9600-10

 Schlachte Embankment along the Weser river © WFB / Jonas Ginter

-Although Bremen might not have quite the global reputation of Hamburg, Berlin or Munich, anyone who gets to know the city well will fall in love with it.
+Although Bremen might not have quite the global reputation of Hamburg, Berlin or Munich, anyone who gets to know the city will quickly fall in love with it.
 As Germany's greenest city, the restorative effects of being surrounded by nature is one of Bremen's greatest assets.
 Cycling is part of daily life in Bremen and, thanks to the city's compact size and well-connected routes, almost everywhere is quickly accessible by bike.
 It's the historic city centre, proximity to water and excellent infrastructure that make Bremen such a great place to live, not to mention its vibrant, multicultural social life.
 Sadly, not everything's perfect – for example, there's the weather.
 However, Bremen's people know how to cope with that too, in their own inimitable Hanseatic style.
 And that's just one more thing that newcomers can be impressed by!

 Success Stories